Digital Age and Resolution 57: Strategic Map for Vietnam to Reach the World

 - Developing science, technology, innovation and digital transformation are "top important breakthroughs", promoting labor productivity, contributing at least 55% of GDP through total factor productivity (TFP).

-Digital transformation has been properly recognized in its nature, position and role as General Secretary To Lam affirmed in his speech on September 2, 2024 as “a new development method – a digital development method”.
+Digital transformation has been properly recognized in its nature, position and role as General Secretary To Lam affirmed in his speech on September 2, 2024 as "a new development method - a digital development method".
 Digital transformation, therefore, is not an ICT technology project, nor is it just the application of digital technology.
-As a new development method, the digital transformation process requires a complex thinking platform along with a fundamental theoretical system to create a superstructure, suitable for new production relations and new productive forces.
+In its role as a new development method, the digital transformation process requires a complex thinking platform along with a fundamental theoretical system to create a superstructure, suitable for new production relations and new productive forces.

-1. OVERVIEW OF RESOLUTION 57-NQ/TW
+- OVERVIEW OF RESOLUTION 57-NQ/TW

-Resolution No. 57-NQ/TW was issued on December 22, 2024 in the context of the world continuing to shift strongly to the digital age, in which science and technology play a fundamental and driving role, innovation becomes the driving pillar and the digital transformation process is creating breakthrough changes and shaping the development of a future society.
+Resolution No. 57-NQ/TW was issued on December 22, 2024 in the context of the world continuing to shift strongly to the digital age, in which science and technology play a fundamental and driving role, innovation becomes the driving pillar and the digital transformation process is creating breakthroughs and shaping the development of a future society.
 In the XIII Congress Document, the Socio-Economic Development Strategy 2021 - 2030 also clearly affirmed that science and technology, innovation and digital transformation are three important pillars for Vietnam's development.

 Realizing that the current period until 2030 is a period of major changes in the global political-economic order, shaping a new global order, in which the new global financial order is the center of the century-long transformation of the world in the first decades of the 21st century, and at the same time, Vietnam also has "unprecedented" opportunities to seize the opportunity to "rise" to become an upper-middle-income country by 2045, Vietnam needs to master the digital transformation process based on the development of science-technology and innovation.